A willingness to engage thoughtfully with challenging films.

 Peter Conolly-Smith received his Ph.D. in American Studies from Yale University.
-He has worked extensively in fiction and documentary film and teaches history, culture, and film at CUNY-Queens College, where he received the 2009 President's Award for Excellence in Undergraduate Teaching.
-He is the author of Translating America (Smithsonian Press, 2004), as well as numerous academic articles on ethnicity, culture, film and history.
+A producer and screenwriter, Peter has worked extensively in fiction and documentary film.
+He received the 2009 President's Award for Excellence in Undergraduate Teaching at CUNY-Queens College, where he teaches history, culture, and cinema studies.
+He also teaches regularly for the Yale Alumni College in New York.
+Peter is the author of Translating America (Smithsonian Press, 2004), as well as numerous academic articles and book chapters on film, ethnicity, culture and history.

 Specific course detail such as hours and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.